rsksmart/devportal-1.0/rif/multisig/sdk/erc20/erc20_transactions.md

 - TransferFrom transaction
   * **Parameters**
-    - `from: string` - the address from which transfer the amount of token specified with `value`
+    - `from: string` - the address from which to transfer the amount of token specified with `value`
     - `to: string` - the address will receive the amount of token specified with `transfer`
     - `value: BigNumber` - the amount of token will be transferred to address `to` {:.snippet__parameters.snippet__parameters--lightgreen.border-bottom-0}